Summary of the current crisis

 Fostering a Sense of Community

 In response to the dismissal of Aurovilians from their workplace and the abrupt interruption of allowances and budgets, crowd-funding and financial solidarity have become the norm.
-Thanks to donations from Aurovilians, Auroville International Centers from across the globe, and other well-wishers in India and abroad, some of Auroville’s essential services have been able to continue to function.
+Thanks to donations from Aurovilians, Auroville International Centers from across the globe, and other well-wishers in India and abroad, some of Auroville’s essential services have been able to continue functioning despite budget cuts affecting vital sectors such as education and culture.

-Also, in many of the instances where some individuals were targeted by the AVFO through threats of eviction, visa withdrawal or cutting of funds, the community has mobilised in solidarity for those impacted – either through collective statements or through physical mobilisation.
+Often, when individuals have been targeted by the AVFO through threats of eviction, visa withdrawal, or cutting of funds, the community has mobilized in solidarity for those impacted – either through collective statements or through physical mobilization.
 In times of struggle, many Aurovilians have demonstrated what a real community feels like.
+Unfortunately, these threats have become the norm and the assault on Aurovilians is constant, which has also created an engagement fatigue from many community members.
+This sustained pressure has made it increasingly challenging to maintain solidarity efforts as residents struggle with their own survival needs alongside the broader community crisis.

 Community members gathered at an Auroville Unity Walk, in support of impacted residents and dismissed executives, May 2022.

-With the imminent threats of bulldozing through some of Auroville’s most beautiful forests and parks, and destroying important water catchment areas, some Aurovilians have approached India’s National Green Tribunal, which in turn emphasised the necessity for Environmental Clearance before any clearing of natural sensitive areas.
-To date, this Environmental Clearance hasn’t yet been received, and Aurovilians have been meticulously documenting all of AVFO’s infractions to the Tribunal’s ruling.
-Aurovilians strive to protect the re-afforestation work that they have carried out for over half a century.
-Additionally, Aurovilians have also mobilised to safeguard an important meeting room in the Town Hall, organising 24/7 shifts for over a year.
+With the imminent threats of bulldozing through some of Auroville’s most beautiful forests and parks, and destroying important water catchment areas, some Aurovilians approached India’s National Green Tribunal, which emphasized the necessity for Environmental Clearance before any clearing of natural sensitive areas.
+To date, this Environmental Clearance hasn’t yet been received, and Aurovilians have been meticulously documenting the AVFO’s infractions to the Tribunal’s ruling.
+However, in March 2025, the AVFO had already bulldozed about 20,000 trees.

 The Darkali Forest Park, home to many protected species and important water catchment areas, is under threat of being bulldozed.

-Over the past 18 months, many attempts have been made to foster dialogue – even if their results may not be very visible yet.
+Over the past four years, many attempts have been made to foster dialogue – even if their results may not be very visible.
 Options for mediation between residents’ representatives and AVFO’s associates have been explored and suggested.
-Initiatives to restore trust and communication between Aurovilians sharing different perspectives have been carried out – either by concerned Aurovilians or by external researchers and experts.
-Residents’ representatives have met with the Chairman of the Governing Board and suggested that amicable solutions could be found – an effort that hasn’t yielded results so far.
-An important meeting was held between members of the International Advisory Council and the Auroville community, where both parties could express their views, concerns, and suggested ways forward.
+Initiatives to restore trust and communication between Aurovilians sharing different perspectives have been carried out both by concerned Aurovilians or by external researchers and experts.
+Additionally, landmark meetings with members of the International Advisory Council and the Auroville International network were held and fostered mutual understanding.
+Unfortunately, no meaningful exchange was ever held with the Governing Board, which refuses interaction and mutuality.

 To restore spaces for communication in which all views could be expressed without abusive censorship, Aurovilians and their representatives have created new digital solutions for online conversations.
-The News and Notes, the community’s historical weekly periodical that had been taken over and censored, has been revamped, and a new journal that upholds all perspectives – including that of the AVFO – has been created.
+The News and Notes, the community’s historical weekly periodical that had been taken over and censored, has been revamped, and new journals that uphold all perspectives have been created, including Voice of Auroville and the Evolving Galaxy Bulletin, which persist through volunteer efforts and minimal resources.

 Last but not least, the Auroville community has been meeting regularly not only to discuss but also to engage in shared spiritual practice.
 Events invoking the spirit of Auroville were organised, and silent meditations – for peace and unity – take place regularly.
 Auroville’s most essential asset is its inner journey, and Aurovilians have been nurturing it, both individually and collectively.